BurningForceKin/ModularSynthStuff/README.md

 Mostly Eurorack modules.
 Mostly designed by me.

 # Doei
 Doei is a headphone amp, based on the CMoy schematic.
-Yet to be tested.
+Prototype tested.
+V1 not tested yet.
-To Do: make resistors bigger.
-Reverse Pot.
-Add pot value.
-Redesign panel.
+To Do: Redesign panel.
 Add instructions.

 # PACO!